 Searches for specific content within the codebase.

-Searches through files in the project for specific queries.
+Searches through files in the project for specific criteria.